miquelvir/lsds-2025/projects/2-sparkrdd/README.md

 ### [AD1Q4] Use AWS to compute the inverted index for the first 10k, 100k and 1M articles

-Use AWS to compute the inverted index for the first 10k and 100k articles
+Use AWS to compute the inverted index for the much larger datasets.